 West Bromwich Town Centre

 To aid regeneration of the centre and stimulate post-pandemic recovery, a masterplan and Interim Planning Statement were produced for West Bromwich.
 The masterplan is a catalyst for ongoing and new regeneration schemes – unlocking further investment and opportunities to boost the town’s future economic growth, and fostering, promoting and supporting strong urban design principles throughout those interventions.
 The interim planning statement was designed to provide updated planning advice for development following changes to national planning legislation over time.
 The guidance offered in the statement has now been incorporated into these policies.
-An extract from the Masterplan showing the main locations for new development can be found in Appendix D.
+An extract from the Masterplan showing the main locations for new development can be found in Appendix B.

 The Masterplan and Interim Planning Statement were approved by Cabinet in February 2022 and set out an ambitious programme of development opportunities to reinvigorate the town, helping to deliver new jobs, a more resilient centre and reinventing its function as the strategic centre.